Getting to the Point is a community-led plan that the Council is helping the Diamond Harbour community to implement.

 Having taken over the work of the SPRIG, the Diamond Harbour Community Association (DHCA) is now a key driver of the plan’s implementation.
-In 2016–17 the DHCA worked with the wider community and Council staff to update the community-led plan:
+From 2016 to 2017 the DHCA worked with the wider community and Council staff to update the community-led plan:

 After seeking community feedback, the updated plan was adopted by the DHCA (March 2017), endorsed by the Banks Peninsula Community Board (September 2017), and presented to the Council (November 2017).
 Read the updated community-led plan(external link).

 A key project in the updated plan relates to pedestrian and vehicle circulation, and safety improvements through the village centre.
 This led to the preparation of a Diamond Harbour Village Development Plan by Council staff, which is based on information, advice and feedback received from the DHCA and the wider community.